Learn more about Carson-Newman's online BSN to nurse practitioner program.

 Are you skipping fruits and vegetables?
 You’re not alone.
-Almost 9 in 10 nurses don’t get the recommended daily intake of produce.
+Almost 9 in 10 people don’t get the recommended daily intake of produce.

 But your body relies on these foods for critical vitamins, minerals, and fiber.
 They’ll help reduce your risk of disease, strengthen your digestive system, and regulate your appetite.